Alaska Senate district M

 Alaska Senate district M is one of 20 districts of the Alaska Senate.
-It has been represented by Republican Shelley Hughes since 2023.
-Hughes previously represented District F from 2017 to 2023.
+It has been represented by Republican Cathy Tilton since 2025.
+Tilton was appointed to the seat after Shelley Hughes resigned to focus on her campaign for governor in the 2026 election.
 District M is located in the Mat-Su Valley and encompasses the entirety of Alaska's 25th and 26th House of Representatives districts, including Palmer, Butte, and Gateway.